object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 ~~~~~~~~~~~~~~~~~~~~

 Even if we represent an expression as a DAG rather than a tree, the simple
-recursive tree visitors we have used thusfar will undo all of our good work,
+recursive tree visitors we have used thus far will undo all of our good work,
 because common subexpressions will be visited via each parent expression, rather
 than just once.
 This compounds the disadvantages of recursive visitors that we
 discussed above.
 Instead, we can construct a postorder DAG visitor using a